IFRCGo/go-web-app/collaborating/repository-structure.md

 ## Repository Structure
 The repository is set up as a [monorepo](https://monorepo.tools/).

-The monorepo is organized as follows:
+The monorepo is organized as follows

-[app/](../app/) contains the web application code for the IFRC Go project.
+- [app/](../app/) contains the web application code for the IFRC Go project.

-[packages/ui/](../packages/ui/) contains the IFRC Go UI library.
+- [packages/ui/](../packages/ui/) contains the IFRC Go UI library.
 This component library powers the IFRC Go project's user interface.

-[packages/go-ui-storybook/](../packages/go-ui-storybook/) contains the Storybook configuration and stories for the IFRC Go UI library.
+- [packages/go-ui-storybook/](../packages/go-ui-storybook/) contains the Storybook configuration and stories for the IFRC Go UI library.

 ### `app` Directory
 The `app` directory contains the main codebase for the web application of the IFRC Go project.
 It is structured as below: